arthlor/Yeser/docs/03-api.md

     } = await supabase.auth.getUser();

     if (authError || !user) {
+      const safeMessage = safeErrorDisplay(authError);
-      throw new Error('User not authenticated');
+      throw new Error(safeMessage || 'Kimlik doğrulama gerekli');
     }

-    // Transform camelCase to snake_case for Supabase const payloadForSupabase: Record<string, any> = {
+    // Transform camelCase to snake_case for Supabase with enhanced field mapping const payloadForSupabase: Record<string, any> = {
       updated_at: new Date().toISOString(),
     };

-    // Map all possible update fields
-    if ('dailyGratitudeGoal' in validatedUpdates) {
+    // Enhanced field mapping with all current profile fields if ('dailyGratitudeGoal' in validatedUpdates) {
       payloadForSupabase.daily_gratitude_goal = validatedUpdates.dailyGratitudeGoal;
     }